bernie-skipole/acremscope-pi/docs/index.md

 pip install indiredis

-this also pulls in packages skipole, waitress, redis, paho-mqtt, indi-mr.
+this also pulls in packages skipole, waitress, redis, paho-mqtt, indi-mr

+pip install pyserial

 Create a folder ~/indiblobs